ChrisFajardo-TRI/hackathon2022/README.md

 # Playing with PyScript

+## Web Client App
+- Take a webcam image and try some image segmentation
+- HTML video/canvas (python opencv video capture doesn't work)

 ## Promising
-- Scientific Python
+- Scientific Python in Browser
+- Served as static site
--
+- Multi OS support

 ## Flaws
 - Slow load
 - Packages
-  - not all supported
+  - not all supported or work correctly (requests, pyTorch)
   - separately compiled and maintained
   - no version choices